Vitamin B12 deficiency is fairly common – it affects around 1 in 10 UK adults.

-Muscle weakness from B12 deficiency happens because your muscles need oxygen to work properly.
-If your muscles aren’t getting enough oxygen from your red blood cells, your muscles will feel weak and you’ll notice things you used to lift with ease now feel like more of a struggle.
+Vitamin B12 deficiency can also cause muscle weakness.
+This happens because your muscles need oxygen to work properly.
+If your muscles aren’t getting enough oxygen from your red blood cells, you’re likely to feel weaker.
+You might notice things you used to lift with ease now feel like more of a struggle.

-If you’d like to understand more about the vitamin levels in your body, including B12, folate and Vitamin D, a simple blood test will give you the answers you’re looking for – ask about the tests when you call to book your appointment.
+If you’d like to understand more about the vitamin levels in your body, including B12, folate and Vitamin D, a simple blood test will give you the answers you’re looking for.
+View our health checks here, or ask about the tests when you call to book your appointment.